 Advanced Radar Apps – Velocity Signatures

 PAID. iOS & Android.
 This is an app designed for use by professional storm chasers and meteorologists, and it’s the favorite.
-It’s a paid app at different levels.
-I like the lowest level because it lets me see several different radar tilts to really be able to hone in on what’s happening at different layers of the atmosphere.
+It’s a paid app at different levels, depending on how you’ll use it.
+But the phone app is a one-time $9.99 fee.
+I like it because it lets me see several different radar tilts to really be able to hone in on what’s happening at different layers of the atmosphere.
 To most folks, it would be overkill, but sometimes it helps you see a velocity couplet (if you don’t know what that is, you don’t need this app) that could otherwise be missed on regular radar, and will help you anticipate a tornadic storm before others even notice it.
-You can learn more about the details by visiting its description at the App Store.

 Weather Velocities Pro